 Many people would prefer to stay in their own homes and hire in-home helpers rather than move to an assisted living facility or nursing home.
 This often starts with tasks such as lawn care, housekeeping, home maintenance.
 The next order of need is often with the IADLS (Instrumental Activities of Daily Living), such as transportation, shopping, paying bills, cooking, health care, home care, safety and pet care.
-Some need assistance with ADL's (Activities of Daily Living such as dressing, bathing, eating and medication supervision, transfer from bed to chair).
+Some need assistance with ADL's (Activities of Daily Living - dressing, bathing, eating and medication supervision, transfer from bed to chair.)
 Others require skilled nursing due to their short or long term medical conditions.
 For our handout on interviewing homecare providers, choosing private or agency and important terms, click here.
 For an article on home care options and how to choose among them, click here.
-If you hire a caregiver, either individually, or through a company, read this article (click here) for information about tax and legal implications.
+If you hire a caregiver, either individually or through a company, read this article (click here) for information about tax and legal implications.
 For an article on how to be an informed home care consumer, click here.

 It is important to identify your needs as it helps you select the appropriate care provider.
-Will it be sufficient to have this assistance for a few hours per day, or are there are safety concerns that would indicate 24 hour care?
+Will it be sufficient to have this assistance for a few hours per day, or are there are safety concerns that would indicate 24-hour care?
 What will happen if the care provider doesn't come?
 Medicaid and Long Term Care Insurance may pay for some of these services.
 Medicare only pays for medical care.

 There are various levels of home care: